Megz1/flight_booking/README.md

 ﻿# Flight Booking System
-This is a small project I worked on one summer in my free time after taking a data structures and algorithms class at my university.
+This was a university C++ project that implements Djikstra's shortest path algorithm to simulate a flight booking system.

 ## Features
 * Read in provided CSV files to get hub and flight information